Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 For example, if $n=3$, and $\chi=(0,1,2)$, then the Verma with lowest weight $\mu=0$ gives half-patterns of the form

 with $0\leq a\leq c$ and $1\leq b$.
 Some examples of diagrams are below:

 The action on the formal span of these diagrams is given by applying the functor $\Theta$ and then acting by the resulting morphism in $\mathcal{T}_{\Z,\chi}$.
-In the case of $\gl_3$, this is written out in the next section; in higher rank than this, accounting for all special cases becomes overwhelming. \begin{remark} While Lemma \ref{lem:induction-basis} gives a basis of the module $\bar{\Delta}(\Bi)$, it is still quite challenging to calculate the structure coefficients of the action of $\tT$, and thus of the $\gl_n$ action on this space.
+In the case of $\gl_3$, this is written out in the next section; in higher rank than this, accounting for all special cases becomes overwhelming.

+\begin{remark} While Lemma \ref{lem:induction-basis} gives a basis of the module $\bar{\Delta}(\Bi)$, it is still quite challenging to calculate the structure coefficients of the action of $\tT$, and thus of the $\gl_n$-action on this space.
 In our opinion, this just shows that giving hands on formulas for the action on a basis compatible with $\Gamma$ is unavoidably challenging, and makes precise the combinatorial challenge of doing so on a level close to the complexity of the Gelfand-Tsetlin formulas. \end{remark}